 In connection with the redemption of the limited partnership interest of Justice, Justice Operating Company, LLC agreed to pay a total of \$1,550,000 in fees to certain officers and directors of the Company for services rendered in connection with the redemption of the partnership interests, refinancing of the Justices properties and reorganization of Justice.
 This agreement was superseded by a letter dated December 11, 2013 from Justice, in which Justice assumed the payment obligations of Justice Operating Company, LLC.
-As of December 31, 2017, \$400,000 of these fees remain payable.
+As of March 31, 2018, \$200,000 of these fees remain payable.

-As of December 31, 2017, Justice had paid in full an outstanding accounts payable balance to InterGroup for \$116,000 for management of the Hotel from June to December of 2016.
+Justice had an outstanding accounts payable balance to InterGroup for \$116,000 for management of the Hotel from June to December of 2016 which was paid in full as of December 31, 2017.